-cess and v

-Unsatisfactory Basic Proficient ¥

-Unsatisfactory Goals and initiatives aimed at school improvement are cre- ated using either qualitative or quantitative data.
+1 wein-being.
+Unsatisfactory Basic Proficient Distinguished Goals and initiatives aimed at school improvement are cre- ated using either qualitative or quantitative data.
 Professional development offered is not of- fered or does not support stu- dent and teacher improve- ment.
 Teachers are unaware of goals and initiatives.
 The goals created do not improve teacher capacity or student achievement.
-Basic Data, both qualitative and quantitative, is analyzed in or- der to create goals aimed at improving teaching and learn- ing.
-These goals and initia- tives are not routinely moni- tored and/or measured for suc- cess.
-Professional develop- ment is not regularly offered to support these initiatives.
-The goals and initiatives do not change throughout the year to reflect the various needs that arise.
-The goals and initiatives created only increase student achievement in some sub- groups, but not all of the sub- groups/populations.
-Proficient A variety of tools and tech- nology is in place to gather feedback, organize and ana- lyze data, and monitor stu- dent progress directed to- wards improving teaching and learning.
+Data, both qualitative and quantitative, is analyzed in or- der to create goals aimed at A variety of tools and tech- nology is in place to gather feedback, organize and ana- lyze data, and monitor stu- dent progress directed to- wards improving teaching and learning.
 School im- provement initiatives are an- alyzed for success, and staff receives support for strate- gies that improve student achievement, if warranted.
 A "living" plan is in place to address underperforming subgroups.
 Plans for im- provement are research- based and there are several key experts on these strate- gies throughout the building teachers can seek out to ob- serve, learn from, or ask to model.
 The goals and initia- tives created increase stu- dent achievement in the ma- jority of the subgroups/popu- lation.
-Distinguished A variety of tools and technology is in place to gather feedback, organize and analyze multiple data sources, and monitor stu- dent progress directed towards improving teaching and learning, and it is evident the staff uses these techniques to guide their day-to-day decisions.
+A variety of tools and technology is in place to gather feedback, organize and analyze multiple data sources, and monitor stu- dent progress directed towards improving teaching and learning, and it is evident the staff uses these techniques to guide their day-to-day decisions.
 School improvement initiatives are fre- quently analyzed for success, and staff receives continual sup- port for strategies that improve student achievement in all sub- groups.
 A long-term, differenti- ated plan is in place to address all student subgroups, including both high and low performing populations.
 The staff embraces a growth mindset, understanding that there's always room for pro- fessional growth and the school leadership facilitates a culture that allows teachers to take risks.
-Plans for improvement are research-based and support
+Plans for improvement are research-based and support the various needs of the staff as measured through quantitative and qualitative means.